pzarow/react-task/README.md

 them in the grid.
 This is the default state — no search needed to see content.

 Search and filters are always combined into a single API call.
 There is no separate filter request.
-Every change to the search term or any filter resets the page to 0 and fires a new fetch with all active params included.
+Every change to the search term or any filter (via accept filters button) resets the page to 0 and fires a new fetch with all active params included.

 Example — user has typed "Kirk" and toggled gender to M: